Vale to pay $7B for 2019 Brazil mine disaster

 Collapse of mining dam killed 270 people, caused environmental disaster

-An agreement was signed Thursday between a giant mining company and the Minas Gerais state government in southeastern Brazil, two years after the collapse of the Vale dam in Brumadinho that killed 270 people and caused an environmental disaster.
+An agreement was signed Thursday between a giant mining company and the Minas Gerais state government, two years after the collapse of the Vale dam in Brumadinho that killed 270 people and caused an environmental disaster.

 The 37.69 billion Brazilian reais ($7 billion) makes it the largest judicial remedial action ever in Latin America.

 About 30% of the amount will go to investments in the city, whose economy was destroyed by the tragedy.
 The agreement also provides 9.17 billion reais ($1.69 billion) for the affected population.

 The 2019 dam collapse is considered one of the world’s worst-ever mine disasters.

 Still, the figure is about 20 billion reais ($3.7 billion) short of what the government of Minas Gerais initially requested - a total of roughly 26 billion reais ($4.8 billion) for socio-economic damages and 28 billion reais ($5.2 billion) for moral damages.

 There are still 11 people missing and the fire department is still conducting searches.

 The government of Minas Gerais said the deal does not prejudice individual actions being processed in the justice system.